DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 Transforms are responsible for field deconfliction, value formatting to enhance readability, and value normalization to support statistical analysis techniques such as stack counting.
 Transforms are categorized into three functional groups:

-- **Deconflictors** — Rename colliding field names to prevent data loss during event joins.
+- **Deconflictors**: Rename colliding field names to prevent data loss during event joins.
-- **Formatters** — Clean and reformat field values for improved readability.
+- **Formatters**: Clean and reformat field values for improved readability.
-- **Normalizers** — Translate machine-readable numeric values into human-readable labels.
+- **Normalizers**: Translate machine-readable numeric values into human-readable labels.

 ### Deconflictors